Introduction

 put the lastLoadedFont -- returns the internal font name of the last loaded font

-set line 1 of field "text" to "myfont Regular"
+set the textFont of field "test" to "myfont Regular"

 stop using font "myfont Regular"